 There will be 4 in-class quizzes, each 20 minutes long, on the recent homework assignments and examples that we solve in the class.
-The quizzes will be given at the end of the class, and they will be always on Thursdays.
+The quizzes will be given at the end of the class.
 Please see the course webpage for the schedule.